microsoft/dynamics-365-contact-center/documentation/ServiceNowSetup.md

 ![image](https://github.com/user-attachments/assets/1e0a39f7-52d8-4dd8-9dbe-de609ba8cc47)

 - Click on Install button to start the plugin installation process.
 Select the latest version and install now.
 Wait for the Knowledge API to complete installation.

-####  Install Openframe plugin

-Install the Openframe plugin, by following the steps below:
-- Click on All.
-Search for Plugins, and click on Plugins menu item.
-- Search for Openframe plugin.
-The search should give back the openframe plugin 	 (Plugin id:: com.sn_openframe).
-Click on the Openframe plugin card.
-- Click on Install button to start the plugin installation process.
-Select the latest version and install now.
-Wait for installation to complete.

 #### Install Customer Service plugin